Vases, Urns, & Ginger Jars

 Decoration: Hand-painted blue and white landscape and floral motifs

-Style: Traditional Delft style
+Style: Traditional 18th-century Delft style

 Origin: Netherlands